State bans off-duty police officers from carrying guns at New York State Fair

 The website lists an exemption for “weapons authorized to be carried by law enforcement personnel and Peace Officers” but does not clarify on-duty versus off-duty.

-In an interview with NewsChannel 9, Cicero Police Chief Steve Rotunno, the president of Central New York Chiefs of Police Association, said response from officers has been “not good.”
+In an interview with NewsChannel 9, Cicero Police Chief Steve Rotunno, the president of the Central New York Chiefs of Police Association, said the response from officers has been “not good.”

 “God forbid, there’s an active shooter or any other type of incident where an officer may have to act,” Rotunno said in his interview.